 The interest rate is established annually and is determined by federal law.
 Interest begins to accrue when the loan funds are sent to the university and continues to accrue until the loan is paid in full.
 An origination fee will be deducted before the loan proceeds are sent to UMBC.
 The origination fee is a processing fee assessed by the Department of Education.

-Please visit our Cost Calculator tool to assist you with determining the amount of Grad PLUS Loan funding you may want to borrow and the loan period for your Grad PLUS Loan.
+Please visit our Cost Calculator tool to assist you with determining the amount of Grad PLUS loan funding you may want to borrow.
 The loan period defines the semester(s) for which you are borrowing.
-For example, if you are planning to enroll for both the fall and spring semesters, you should choose the fall/spring loan period and request a Grad PLUS Loan amount that will cover your estimated out-of-pocket expenses for both semesters.
-You may also contact our office for assistance.
+For example, if you are planning to enroll for both the fall and spring semesters, and you would like to borrow a loan to assist in paying for each semester, you should choose the fall/spring loan period and request a Grad PLUS loan amount that will cover your estimated out-of-pocket expenses for each semesters.
+You may also contact your Financial Aid Counselor for assistance.

 - You must be working toward a financial aid eligible graduate degree or approved certificate at UMBC.